oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 		* **Columns to Display:** By default, all the columns are listed.
 If you want to remove any column from displaying, click on the X in the column name.
 To view the column again, click inside the Columns to Show field.
 The hidden columns are displayed.
 Click on the column that you want to view again.
 In this example the column MARITAL_STATUS was removed.
 Clicking on the Columns to Show field displays it; click on it to include in the display.

-## Task 2: Visualiza Data in a Bar Chart
+## Task 2: Visualize Data in a Bar Chart

 A bar graph is a graphical representation of data in rectangular bars.
 The length or height  of the bars, depending on the horizontal or vertical orientation, depict the dataset distribution.
 One axis represents a category, while the other represents values or counts.